SatwikKarnam/quiz/README.md

 # Quiz website
 It is a simple javascript website to test your knowledge on javascript.

+It is a multiple-choice quiz consisting of 7 questoins.
+The quiz begins with a start button.
+You will be given 70 seconds to answer all the questions.

+#Technologies used:
+HTML
+CSS
+JAVASCRIPT

 Special topics covered:
   Object Oriented Programming (OOP)